Sheriff’s office, police departments report recent arrests

-The following recent arrests were reported by the Barrow County Sheriff’s Office and the Auburn, Braselton, Statham and Winder police departments:
+The Barrow County Sheriff’s Office and the Auburn, Braselton, Statham and Winder police departments recently reported the following arrests around the county.

 AUBURN